 - Supporting City administration in areas where we are uniquely qualified by our skill, knowledge, and equipment.

-Services We Provide
+Services We Provide:

-Installation and maintenance of regulatory (stop, speed limit), guide (street name), warning (stop ahead, no outlet), and construction (detour, workers) signs.
-Signs are replaced when damaged or faded, posts straightened when needed and brush and limbs trimmed back for visibility.
-Report damaged, missing and faded signs to Street Division by calling (801) 483-6045.
+We install and maintain regulatory (stop, speed limit), guide (street name), warning (stop ahead, no outlet), and construction (detour, workers) signs.
+Signs are replaced when damaged or faded, posts are straightened when needed, and brush and limbs are regularly trimmed to maintain visibility.

 Requests for new street light installations, new developments, tree trimming, etc. are handled by this division.